 - Are You Pregnant and Thinking about Adoption?
 (Children's Bureau) - PDF

-- Hepatitis B and A Vaccines Are Imperative for Families Adopting from Abroad (Immunization Action Coalition) - PDF
+- Brief Introduction to Hepatitis B for Parents of Adopted Children (Immunization Action Coalition) - PDF

 - Parenting a Child Who Has Been Sexually Abused: A Guide for Foster and Adoptive Parents (Children's Bureau) - PDF

-- When to Tell Your Child About Adoption (American Academy of Pediatrics) Available in Spanish
+- When to Tell Your Child about Adoption (American Academy of Pediatrics) Also in Spanish

 - Travelers' Health: International Adoption (Centers for Disease Control and Prevention)